International Pre-Master’s - EngineeringStudy level: International Pathways Programme

-By choosing to study the Engineering IPM, you will develop academic language skills through an intense language module, as well as be exposed to graduate study and subject-specialist modules.
+By choosing to study the Engineering IPM, you will develop your academic language skills through up to three intense language modules, depending on your IELTS entry level.
+You will then study graduate research skills and subject-specialist modules.
 These modules will provide a strong framework for you to continue your studies to a master's degree.

 Introduction to Graduate Study

 This module is required for students who enter at IELTS level 5.0.

 This module aims to provide you with an opportunity to explore academic language and skills required for successful university study.
 You will be taught to consolidate strategies for approaching academic texts and for structuring academic writing and presentations.
 We will emphasise a critical approach to help you develop reasoned arguments and the ability to summarise and incorporate supporting evidence.
 The module will also explore different types of assessment tasks used in postgraduate degrees.

 This module is required for students who enter at IELTS level 5.0 and 5.5.